 You could hear a pin drop when Saito gave out two bullets, one for the terrorist and one for the potential partner in crime.
 Those two bullets would be the only things found at the murder scene and that assassination would be marked as a kill sanctioned by the U.N. and it would all be swept under the rug.

 Already crying from fright at the fallen soda can, she hid herself deeper in the cardboard box big enough to hide in.
 So deep in her sobs, she didn't notice the female stranger gently falling down on the ground, feet first.
-It wasn't until she saw a big black shadow that she finally took notice of the female figure kneeling a few feet away from her.
+It wasn't until she saw a big black shadow, covering the faint moonlight, that she finally took notice of the female figure kneeling a few feet away from her.

 "It's okay, little one, I'm not here to hurt you," Motoko said to her in a voice as gentle as silk.